How to take PrEP

 Also, each drug is different.
 FTC is absorbed rapidly, giving protection within hours, but levels drop more quickly.
 However, TD takes up to 24 hours to reach rectal and genital tissue, but it then stays at higher levels for longer.

 TAF is absorbed more quickly that TD and it stays at higher concentrations for longer.
 However, unless you need TAF for medical reasons, TD is just as effective so long as it is taken as prescribed.
-TAF is currently only approved for men and transgender women because none of the first studies included women.
+TAF is not currently approved in the UK and EU.
+Approval in the US in only for men and transgender women because none of the first studies included women.

 You can take PrEP in different ways depending on your circumstances and how often you have sex.